OverdarkGOD/MoyaiPY/README.md

    - lock: allows users with manage channels to lock users from texting, sending attachments, and reactions within a channel
    - unlock: allows users with manage channels to unlock users ability to text, send attachments, and react within a channel
    - clone: allows users with manage channels to automatically delete and recreate a channel
+   - user_verify: users are required to verify their identity in order to access the server.

 ## Music Commands
    - join: makes the bot join the voice channel you are currently in